What is Paint the Bridge?

 No, any alteration(s) to any panel by any person(s) outside of these designated time(s) is considered vandalism and subject to University Policy and/or local, state and federal law(s).
 Painting is allowed starting at 10:00 am and must stop by 6:30 pm on both Thursday and Friday, October 11-12.
 Also, any panels that have not had the design/painting process started by 4:30pm on Friday, October 12, 2018 will be considered to be forfeited panels by Student Unions & Activities and may not be painted by the group.

 Will my group have access to an electrical outlet?

 Access to electricity is limited and may be denied based on outside factors (such as weather).
-Groups will be notified at check in if conditions will not allow electricity use.
-Event staff reserves the right to stop electricity use at any time to ensure safety of participants and pedestrians.
+Groups will be notified at check-in if conditions will not allow electricity use.
+Event staff reserves the right to stop electricity use at any time to ensure the safety of participants and pedestrians.
 Should groups wish to use an overhead projector, groups must supply their own projector and extension cords.
 In the past, it has not been possible for all organizations wishing to use electricity to do so due to limited resources.

 What will SUA provide?